 First and foremost, a UV map needs to be as distortion-free as possible.
 This means that a texture won't look stretched or pinched when applied onto the model.
 It also needs to maintain scale.
 Textures applied onto a model should not show disproportionately to each other.

 For example, the head of your mech shouldn't have a much smaller scale and details than its torso, and even worse if the arms have even larger details.
-You can of course work around this by using triplanar mapping when working in apps such as Substance, for example, but the best thing is to get it right straight out of the gate.
+You can of course work around this by using triplanar mapping when working in apps such as Substance Designer, for example, but the best thing is to get it right straight out of the gate.

 As well as no distortion, a good UV map also has borders and padding.
 Avoid seam trouble on the tile's edges by adding a three- to four-pixel border, and get into the habit of creating enough space between your UV islands to handle edge padding and gutters to head off trouble at the pass.
 Even two to three pixels is often enough to avoid texture bleed and normal mapping artefacts when baking, and almost all UV mappers have functionality for this.
 Use it.